domgiles/swingbench-public/README.md

-# swingbench-public
+# Swingbench Public Repository
-Public repository for swingbench to support the creation of issues and a location to download latest builds
+This repoistory serves as a public location to share the public aspects of swingbench.
+It will act as a location to download the latest version of the code and a place to raise issues.

+Updates incoming.